Local insulator-to-superconductor transition in amorphous InO$_x$ films modulated by e-beam irradiation: Methods

 \subsection{Sample treatment}

 Following the initial characterization, the 1~cm~$\times$~1~cm substrates were transferred into the chamber of a LEO1530 scanning electron microscope, where they underwent exposure to the e-beam using a standard lithography controller and software (RAITH Elphy Plus).
 This system offers flexibility in adjusting both the acceleration voltage of the electron beam and the electron dose per surface area received by the samples, while also enabling precise control over which part of the channel is exposed (as detailed below).
 A reference sample from each substrate was kept unexposed throughout the experiments.
 This reference sample served to monitor any potential resistance drift at room temperature and to investigate possible spurious effects that could induce annealing.
 Subsequently, the samples were reinstalled in the VTI, and resistance-versus-temperature curves for both the e-beam-exposed and reference channels were measured and compared.
 No significant effects were observed on the reference samples following the exposure of the samples of the same batch, except for the natural evolution of a-InO$_x$ film properties due to the brief periods of time during which the samples remained at room temperature.
+As shown in Fig.~\ref{Figure2}(e), no morphological changes could be observed between untreated and treated channels in SEM micrographs.